MEDAL OF HONOR Recipients

 Babcock and Wilcox

-George Herman Babcock, the co-founder of Babcock and Wilcox was the son of a well-known inventor and mechanic of his time, Asher Miner Babcock, the designer of the “pin-wheel motion” in plaid looms, of a novel shoe-peg machine, and of many other ingenious and successful mechanisms.
+George Herman Babcock, co-founder of Babcock and Wilcox, was the son of a well-known inventor and mechanic of his time, Asher Miner Babcock, the designer of the “pin-wheel motion” in plaid looms, of a novel shoe-peg machine, and of many other ingenious and successful mechanisms.
 His mother was also of a line of mechanics, her father having been distinguished as a constructor of ordnance for the Government in the War of 1812 and her uncle being a well-known manufacturer of locks and clocks.
 The key to success of the Babcock and Wilcox firm was their patented invention of “sectional” boilers that prevented explosions, all too common until then.
 He met Stephen Wilcox many years earlier in Westerly Rhode Island.
 George Herman Babcock had four wives but only one surviving son, George Luason Babcock, who was modestly successful in politics and business.
 George L. Babcock had a daughter and a son George Herman II.
-George H. Babcock II had the following ancestral lineage: (…, George L., George Herman, Asher Miner, Ezra, Oliver, John, James).
+George H. Babcock II had the following ancestral lineage: (…, George L., George Herman, Asher Miner, Ezra, Oliver, Col Oliver, John, James).

 The Babcock Milk Test